bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Returns a [doctype](https://dom.spec.whatwg.org/#concept-doctype), with the given qualifiedName, publicId, and systemId.
 If qualifiedName does not match the `[Name](https://www.w3.org/TR/xml/#NT-Name)` production, an "`[InvalidCharacterError](https://webidl.spec.whatwg.org/#invalidcharactererror)`" `[DOMException](https://webidl.spec.whatwg.org/#idl-DOMException)` is thrown, and if it does not match the `[QName](https://www.w3.org/TR/xml-names/#NT-QName)` production, a "`[NamespaceError](https://webidl.spec.whatwg.org/#namespaceerror)`" `[DOMException](https://webidl.spec.whatwg.org/#idl-DOMException)` is thrown.

-[DOMImplementation/createDocument](https://developer.mozilla.org/en-US/docs/Web/API/DOMImplementation/createDocument "The DOMImplementation.createDocument() method creates and returns an XMLDocument.")
+[DOMImplementation/createDocument](https://developer.mozilla.org/en-US/docs/Web/API/DOMImplementation/createDocument 'The DOMImplementation.createDocument() method creates and returns an XMLDocument.')

 In all current engines.